 Next up, you will need cabinet linings.
 These are easy to make yourself.

 Ideally, they will eliminate old odors and create a fresh and inviting space.
-You can choose paper, rubber or vinyl liners that are available in a wild assortment of designs (some even have an adhesive baking).
+You can choose paper, rubber, or vinyl liners in a wild assortment of designs (some even have adhesive baking).

 Simply measure your cabinet floors, then cut them to size.